The RIVA FESTIVAL is a multi-room “+” wireless speaker in RIVA’s WAND series for large room audiophile-level of sound quality and priced at $499.

 For media usage, directly connected to my source via 3.5mm, I’ve been complimented on my setup of speakers that are usually set on either side of the TV.
 Those offering the kind words often aren’t aware that my HDP6’s were not active at all or even plugged in.
 But, the Festival was.

 It really projects very well.
 I enjoy it very much.
-It has an uncanny ability to stay clean and focused at very high volume and also reach very deep without causing a bloated feel down below.
+It has an uncanny ability to stay clean and focused at very high volume and also reaches very deep without causing a bloated feel down below.
 I do wish they would have kept the entire unit wooden though.
-I understand why they what they did in that design element, of course.
+I understand why they did that design element, of course.
 It is fine.
 A wood speaker with a non-woody enclosure around that is a bit odd…but, so long as it retains the generally musical flare of a woody chassis where it counts, that is fine by me.

 With pretty much every type of connection you can dream of, Riva’s Festival is a great offering for a single unit $499 speaker.
 I enjoy it very much for movies and YouTube due to it projecting a large-field sound and also reaching deep with bass rumble without sounding overly impacting and forceful.
 It is on the musical side in tonality and we don’t really see enough products in the speaker field that sound like this anymore.
 I think it is a great step in the right direction for those who want to kick back and enjoy the music and have fun while retaining very good fidelity overall.